LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 A custom sink provider for Apache Spark that sends the contents of a dataframe to AWS SQS.

 It grabs the content of the first column of the dataframe and sends it to an AWS SQS queue.
 It needs the following parameters:
-- **region** of the queue (us-east-2, for instance)
+- **region** of the queue.
+Default us-east-2.
-- **name** of the queue
+- **name** of the queue.
-- **batch size** so we can group N messages in one call
+- **batch size** so we can group N messages in one call.
+Optional argument.
+Default 10.
 - **queueOwnerAWSAccountId** you might have an architecture where the Spark job and the SQS are in different AWS accounts.
 In that case, you can specify one extra option to make the writer aware of which account to use.
-This is an optional argument.
+Optional argument.
 - **useSqsExtendedClient** if you want to use the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-extended-client.html) to send messages larger than 256KB.
+Optional argument.
 Default false.
-This is an optional argument.
-- **bucketName** if you want to use the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-extended-client.html) to send messages larger than 256KB, you need to specify the bucket name where the messages will be stored.
-This is an optional argument.
+- **bucketName** when using the sqs extended client, you need to specify the bucket name where the messages will be stored.
-- **payloadSizeThreshold** if you want to use the [SQS Extended Client](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-extended-client.html) to send messages larger than 256KB, you need to specify the threshold size in bytes.
-This is an optional argument.
+- **payloadSizeThreshold** when using the sqs extended client, you need to specify the threshold size in bytes.
+Optional argument.
+Default 256KB.
 ```java
 df.write()
         .format("sqs")